 Did you know writing your goals can make you 100 times more successful than someone who doesn’t make any goals?

 Whether you are a business owner, or work for one, a major key to your success is your codifying your goals.
 This advice isn’t just for salespeople.
 In fact, not writing your goals may be what is holding you back from where you could be taking your sales, your company, and your career, as well as personal goals.

 If you don’t have goals that are written, you are not alone.
 In his book What They Don’t Teach You at Harvard Business School, Mark McCormack tells how only 3% of the 1979 Harvard MBA class had written goals just prior to graduation.
 Another 13% had goals but they were not in writing, and 84% had no specific goals other than graduating and enjoying the summer.

 Ten years later, the 13% of the class with goals that were not written were earning an average of ten times the income of those without any goals.
-The 3% with written goals did even better, averaging over ten times more than those with unwritten goals, and 97 times what those with no goals.
+The 3% with written goals did even better, averaging over ten times more than the person with unwritten goals, and 97 times than those with no goals.